UF HEALTH CANCER CENTER

 John Cleveland, Ph.D.

-Executive Vice President, Center Director
+Executive Vice President, Center Director and Chief Scientific Officer

 John Cleveland, Ph.D., is the executive vice president and center director at Moffitt Cancer Center, one of 53 National Cancer Institute-designated comprehensive cancer centers in the country and the only one based in Florida.